MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v1.md

 **`tag`** - **Tag**<br>
 `string`.
 Required when `action = edit || action = delete || tagSource = userSpecifiedTag`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specify the tag for which to create, edit, or delete a release.
-You can also use a variable here (e.g. `$(myTagName)`).
+You can also use a variable here (for example: `$(myTagName)`).
 <!-- :::editable-content-end::: -->
 <br>